-On September 21, 2010, we sold our investment in Transcontinental Brewery, Inc. to Warren Road Farm, Inc., a related party under common control, for a sales price of \$3.8 million.
+On July 5, 2011, we recognized the September 21, 2010 sale of our investment in Transcontinental Brewery, Inc. to Warren Road Farm, Inc., a related party under common control, for a sales price of \$3.8 million.
 This entity owns a 29,784 square foot storage warehouse and 13.0 acres of land known as Eagle Crest located in Farmers Branch, Texas.
 The buyer assumed the existing mortgage of \$2.4 million, secured by the property.
-A five-year note receivable for \$1.4 million was given as consideration, with an interest rate of 6.0%, payable at maturity on September 21, 2015.
-We have deferred the recognition of the sale in accordance with ASC 360-20 due to our continuing involvement, the inadequate initial investment and questionable recovery of investment cost.
+We recorded a loss of \$0.5 million when ownership transferred to the existing lender.

-On December 24, 2010, we sold 6.6 acres of land known as Three Hickory land located in Farmers Branch, Texas to Fenton Real Estate, Inc., a related party under common control, for a sales price of \$1.2 million.
-A fiveyear note receivable for \$1.2 million was given as consideration, with an interest rate of 6.0%, payable at maturity on December 24, 2015.
-We have deferred the recognition of the sale in accordance with ASC 360-20 due to our continuing involvement, the inadequate initial investment and questionable recovery of investment cost.
+On July 5, 2011, we recognized the December 24, 2010 sale of 6.6 acres of land known as Three Hickory land located in Farmers Branch, Texas to Fenton Real Estate, Inc., a related party under common control, for a sales price of \$1.3 million.
+There was no gain or loss recorded when ownership transferred to the existing lender.